GuildCrafts/web-development-js/contracts/69-Simple_Book_Store.md

 # Simple Book Store

+## Challenge Rubric

+- Can build basic websites with HTML & CSS
+- Can add behavior to a website with JavaScript
+- Are familiar with SQL and relational databases like Postgres
+- Are familiar with JavaScript promises
+- Are interested in building full-stack web applications
+- Are interested in learning CRUD (Create, Read, Update, Delete) relational database interactions
+- Are interested in server-side templating

 ## Description

 Create a simple content management system that allows users to add, delete, or update books.
 Books entered in the system can be viewed in a listing, or searched for using basic searches (title, author, genre).

 ## Context

-Creating this web application will provide exposure to:
-- Express (or other web framework)
-- Javascript
-- Simple relational database interactions (Create, Read, Update, Delete), with SQL practice
-- Simple server side templating (to render data retrieved from the database)
+Many of the seemingly fancy apps on the web have functionality that can be reduced to just 4 simple operations: Create, Read, Update, and Delete (or CRUD for short).
+At their core, they are really just ways to perform these operations on some resource.

+- Writing a new tweet on Twitter?
+That's a _create_ operation.
+- Searching for photos tagged with `#kittenmittens` on Instagram?
+That's a _read_ operation.
+- Editing your profile information on LinkedIn?
+That's an _update_ operation.
+- Removing that 2am rant-post from Facebook?
+That's a _detele_ operation.

+Like the steel frame of a skyscraper, _CRUD_ is the skeleton around which web applications are built: it's not very sexy, but you have to know how to do it.

+In this goal, you'll be applying the CRUD pattern to the real-world system of a bookstore.

 ## Specifications
 - [ ] Any user can add books into the system via an admin page